gitbls/autoAP/README.md

 And the systemd services installed are in **/etc/systemd/system**:

 * **wpa-autoap@wlan0 .service** &mdash; The main service for autoAP
-* **wpa-autoap-restore.service** &mdash; Restores the network configuration, if needed, when the system is restarted
+* **wpa-autoap-restore.service** &mdash; Restores the network configuration as needed when the system is restarted

 If you made it this far, it's time to reboot!